-can be an excellent Doors opportunity for a splash of brighter color, however, this color should be carefully coordinated with the rest of the color scheme.
+Doors can be an excellent opportunity for a splash of brighter color, however, this color should be carefully coordinated with the rest of the color scheme.
 Porch floors and stairs should be painted with heavy duty paint in a neutral gray or dark brown.

 The fifth part of a color composition is the roof.
-In Powell, most roofs should be some shade of gray; slate, asphalt or "tin".
+In Powell, most roofs should be some shade of gray slate, asphalt or "tin".
 These colors will blend well with almost any paint scheme.

 A successful color scheme will unify the five basic parts of a building into a single composition, without denying emphasis to distinctive features.
 The color suggestions which follow are intended as guidelines for existing buildings and new construction.
 The type and style designations are based on existing buildings.
-New construction should follow the color groups for the type building and style closest to its form and stylistic detailing.
+New construction should follow the color groups for the building type and style closest to its form and stylistic detailing.
 New or existing buildings which combine more than one type and style, may be painted with colors from both groups.
-In generbody color should relate al, to the basic form of the building, and trim color to stylistic embellishment. its CAREFUL ATTENTION MUST BE PAID THE OVERALL EFFECT OF TO ANY PAINT SCHEME ON THE BUILDING ITSELF AND ADJACENT BUILDINGS.
+In general, body color should relate to the basic form of the building, and trim color to its stylistic embellishment.
+Careful attention must be paid to the overall effect of any paint scheme on the building itself and adjacent buildings.